Towards a full-scale version of Yakhot's model of strong turbulence

 It is easily verified that (\ref{smallScaleS2Formula}) has the expected asymptotics for $r \rightarrow 0$.
 For $r \ll \rho$ we can approximate

 and in accordance with eq. (\ref{smallScaleS2Limit}) obtain:

-This result is important not only in that it proves consistency of the model with the small--scale scaling law (\ref{smallScaleS2Limit}), but also in that it identifies $\rho$ as the scale at which the convergence against that limit sets in.
-Postulating that the large--scale term does not interfere with this convergence, we can hence identify $\rho$ as the scale at which $d(r)$ decreases to zero.
+This result is important not only in that it proves consistency of the model with the small--scale scaling law (\ref{smallScaleS2Limit}), thus providing strong support for hypothesis H\ref{dHypothesis2}, but also in that it identifies $\rho$ as the scale at which the convergence against that limit sets in.
+We can hence identify $\rho$ as the scale at which $d(r)$ decreases to zero.

 The limit $r \gg \rho$ yields another important result for the characteristic scale $\rho$.
 In this limit, terms of order unity in the brackets can be neglected and the solution (\ref{smallScaleS2Formula}) for $S_2(r)$ reduces to the classical scaling--law in $r$ with exponent $\zeta_2$: